mamitech/laravel-sqs-subscriber/readme.md

 specify the default queue inside `queue` key that will be used when you don't specify particular queue to listen to.

+## Map topic to class handler in config/sqs-topic-map.php

 Then you should specify which class would handle each topic in your `config/sqs-topic-map.php`:

 ```